percona/grafana-dashboards/README.md

 ## Grafana dashboards for measuring MySQL performance with Prometheus

-This is a set of Grafana dashboards to be used with Prometheus datasource for MySQL and system monitoring.
+This is a set of Grafana dashboards for MySQL and system monitoring to be used with Prometheus datasource.
 The dashboards rely on `alias` label in the Prometheus config and depend from the small patch applied on Grafana.

  * Cross Server Graphs